How to write the product manager resume

 An x-factor audience may be a computer.
 Application tracking systems (ATS) may be applied by some companies to filter preferred resumes based on keywords.
 I do not recommend gaming these systems by plugging invisible text or shoveling buzzwords in.
 Your story telling and prose should naturally overlap with the preferred qualifications.

 Now that we understand the problem to be solved and defined our audience, it's time to write a great story.
-The narrative you create should intentionally show growth.
+The narrative you create should intentionally show growth and highlight your problem-solving skills.

 First, target your story to show you either already have the skills of a PM or you are capable of growing into them.
 Common PM needs include: